ismail00b/PI-Web-API-PIWorld-2018-highly-performant-applications/README.md

 ## Synopsis
-This repository contains the sample PI Web API client application used during the live-coding portions of the _Writing Highly Performant PI Web API Applications_ talk, given at PI World San Francisco 2018.
+This repository contains the sample PI Web API client application used during the live-coding portions of the _Writing Highly Performant PI Web API Applications_ talk, given at PI World San Francisco 2018 and PI World EMEA 2018.
 The application is browser-based, and written in vanilla JavaScript.
 The application is designed to act as a performance showcase, with various implementations of PI Web API queries used to retrieve PI System data.
-Compatibility has been tested with Mozilla Firefox 59 and Google Chrome 66.
+Compatibility has been tested with Mozilla Firefox 59 and Google Chrome 66, but will likely work in other browsers.
 The application is provided as a Visual Studio solution for ease-of-use.

 ## Getting Started
 The application consists entirely of static resources, and so can be opened in a web browser